bluehabit/BlogPosts/master_post.md

 ![f](https://imgur.com/ZICmUsn.png)

+# Very important

+In JS functions are just values, in JS functions are just values, in JS functions are just values, in JS functions are just values, in JS functions are just values.

+That is why functions are called 'first class'.

 # Why do functions return undefined?

 With JS, why does calling a function and not explicitly setting something for it to return result in undefined being logged to the console when you call the function?